Reference

 Allows providing request headers to use when fetching remote specifications.
 This allows for running generation against remote sources that require authentication.

-Common examples include private github repositories (opens in a new tab), urls secured by an authenticating proxy like GCP IAP Proxy (opens in a new tab), or just generally authenticated servers
+Common examples include private github repositories, urls secured by an authenticating proxy like GCP IAP Proxy, or just generally authenticated servers

 ⚠️